ClementNerma/NightOS/docs/specs/kernel/processes.md

 ## Drivable devices

-The drivable devices attribute contains the list of all devices' [SDI](hardware.md#session-device-identifier) the current process can drive.
+The drivable devices attribute contains the list of all devices' [KDI](hardware.md#kernel-device-identifier) the current process can drive.

 The goal of this attribute is to determine if the process is allowed to map a device's memory by creating an [AMS](memory.md#abstract-memory-segments) from it using the [`DEVICE_AMS`](syscalls.md#0x34-device_ams) syscall, as well as using DMA-related instructions in the CPU.

-This attribute is managed by the [`sys::hw`](../services/system/hw.md) service and can only be updated by this service.
+This attribute is managed by the [`sys::hw`](../services/system/hw.md) service and can only be updated by it.

 ## Raw permissions